 The village of Aptera is ideally situated for exploring the surrounding countryside, ancient archaeological sites and the idyllic beaches of western Crete The town of Rethymnon is also within easy reach (40 minutes), as is the spectacular Samaria Gorge.
 The archaeological sites of Knossos and Phaestos are 1.5 hours drive from the village.

 The ‘Metoche’ area on the eastern side is on a ridge which extends towards the ancient town of ancient Aptera.
 ‘Zacharias’ is a cluster of houses on the hilltop to the west.
 Wild flowers bloom along narrow roads on which shepherds move their flocks between fields.
 There are three small tavernas, two cafes and a new mini-market in the village.
 The archaeological remains of ancient Aptera, dating from the Minoan and Roman times, are within walking distance of the village.
 Beyond these stands a Turkish castle, perched strategically on the headland overlooking the sea.
 Aptera was for many years called Megala Chorafia, which literally means `Big Field’.
 Aptera is a scatter of houses and farms with an ornate orthodox church as its centrepiece.
 The local council has recently (2008) announced that the village name has changed to Aptera and some local signs reflect this change.
 However the signs on the main road, and the name in maps, remains Megala Chorafia.

 Attractions and Facilities:-

 - Amazing views of the White Mountains and Soud Bay

 - Friendly village tavernas and cafe

 - 5 mins drive from the coast

 – The Cafeneon, popular with the locals (opposite Taverna Aptera) is open for drinks and delicious local snacks.

-- (for those who really need it Wi-Fi is now available at the tavernas in the village square)
+– (Free Wi-Fi is now available at the tavernas in the village square)

 Kyani Akti (Blue Beach)